mattstibbs/nhs-number/docs/usage.md

 # {'nhs_number': '9876543210', 'identifier_digits': '987654321', 'check_digit': 0, 'valid': True, 'calculated_checksum': 0, 'region': <nhs_number.constants.Region object at 0x000001A0AD3CD490>, 'region_comment': 'Not to be issued (Synthetic/test patients PDS)'}
 ```

+!!! warning "Working with synethetic / unallocated numbers only"
+    Careless use of numbers generated from this library could result in data loss, damage or compromise.
+Under no circumstances should these be used in queries against live health service systems.
+If you want to avoid generating numbers which may have been allocated to real patients, apply the `for_region=REGION_SYNTHETIC` parameter to constrain the output of the function to only numbers from the 900000000n - 999999999n testing range.

 ## Regions

 You can obtain Region objects via the package's `REGION_*` constants.
 See [NHS Number Ranges](nhs-numbers.md#nhs-number-ranges) for details on ranges.